foszto/movie-rec-playground/README.md

 - `--output-dir`: Directory to save model and results (required)
 - `--config-path`: Path to model configuration file (required)

+The learning and validation phase of the first Epoch also starts slowly, gradually speeding up as the cache builds up, with speed increases of up to 1000x depending on hardware

 ### 3. Evaluation

 Evaluate the trained model: